 |born on||12 July 1866 at 03:00 (= 03:00 AM )|

 |Place||Clichy, France, 48n54, 2e18|

 |Timezone||LMT m2e18 (is local mean time)|

 |Astrology data||19°29' 17°56 Asc.
 04°08'|

-French entertainer, a cabaret singer and can-can dancer, born as Louise Weber was born into a Jewish family from Alsace, immortalized in a portrait painted by Henri Toulouse-Lautrec called "La Goule."
+French entertainer, a cabaret singer and can-can dancer, born as Louise Weber was born into a Jewish family from Alsace, immortalized in a portrait painted by Henri Toulouse-Lautrec called "La Goulue."
 She was also an animal trainer and performed with the circus troupes.

 Living by her wits and often in the streets, Weber died as a beggar in Paris on 29 January 1929 at 12:20pm.

 - associate relationship with Aïcha (born 10 December 1876)

 - associate relationship with Toulouse-Lautrec, Henri (born 24 November 1864).
 Notes: he painted her several times